-When it comes to deciding which state to call home, cost of living is a major factor to consider.
-Cost of living is a term that describes the amount of money necessary to maintain a certain level of living, inclusive of essential expenses such as accommodation, food, clothing, health care and taxes.
+When it comes to deciding which state to call home or to locate your small business, cost of living is a major factor to consider.
+Cost of living is a term that describes the amount of money necessary to maintain a certain level of living, inclusive of essential expenses such as accommodation, food, clothing, health care, and taxes.
 It can be used to compare the affordability of one location versus another, such as between states.

 Unfortunately, there is no official cost of living comparison between states published by the U.S. government.
 However, some reporting is undertaken by independent organizations.
 The cost of living index released by The Council for Community and Economic Research is widely accepted.
 Numbeo is one of the major websites that publishes the cost of living in cities around the world in comparison with New York City.
 But in most other websites like BestPlaces.Net, the cost of living in different states and cities are listed and referenced in comparison with the national average.

-States With Lowest Cost of Living in America
+States With the Lowest Cost of Living in America

 Low housing cost is the most notable contributor to the attractive overall cost of living in the Bluegrass State.
 With a housing index of 80.5 versus the national benchmark score of 100, it provides cheaper accommodation, on average, than many U.S. states.
 The average monthly rent for a home in Kentucky is $1,000 and $725 per month for a two-bedroom apartment, versus the national average of $1,027.
 The median home value in the state is $131,300.
 Attractive grocery (88.9) and healthcare (88.7) also make Kentucky a great place to live.